ajrouvoet/jvm.agda/README.md

 Don't forget to `(setq agda-mode-path ..)` to the output `agda-mode --locate` if you are using emacs and have a fixed agda-mode path set.
+Instructions on the emacs-mode can be found [here](https://agda.readthedocs.io/en/v2.6.1/tools/emacs-mode.html).

 A good place to start exploring the codebase is [Everything.agda](./src/Everything.agda), which links to all the moving parts and relates them to the paper.